What if you can’t pay your deductible?

 Use Aftermarket or Refurbished Parts

-- “Title loans” are an option and most likely a last resort for this circumstance.
-Be careful, as most title loan services will charge outrageous rates and some can be “loan sharks”, so be sure to read any contract you may have before signing up for a title loan, and use this only as an absolute last resort if all else fails.
+“Title loans” are an option and most likely a last resort for this circumstance.
+Be careful, as most title loan services will charge outrageous insurance premiums and some can be “loan sharks”, so be sure to read any contract you may have before signing up for a title loan, and use this only as an absolute last resort if all else fails.

-- Examine your budget ahead of time and ask yourself, “Can I really afford to pay my deductible out of pocket right now?”
-If the answer is clearly no, you should lower your deductible in exchange for slightly higher monthly rates.
+Examine your budget ahead of time and ask yourself, “Can I really afford to pay my deductible out of pocket right now?”
+If the answer is clearly no, you should lower your auto insurance deductible in exchange for slightly higher monthly coverages rates on your actual insurance policy.